 The Artist-In-Residence (AIR) program provides artists with the opportunity to gain inspiration from the natural and cultural resources of the South Carolina state parks.

-Amenities include a kitchen, bathroom, basic cooking equipment, electricity, water and all linens.
+Cabin amenities include a kitchen, bathroom, basic cooking equipment, electricity, water and all linens.
 Cabins sleep up to four people.
 Pets are not allowed.
 Transportation to and from the selected park will be the responsibility of the selected artist.
 The artist should bring all personal gear, food and art supplies.
 All applicants will be considered for placement in traditional lodging.

-The Rustic AIR program provides artists with an exciting opportunity to connect with the outdoors on a deeper level and gain inspiration from the natural and cultural resources of the South Carolina state parks.
+Camper Cabins and campsites provide artists with an exciting opportunity to connect with the outdoors on a deeper level and gain inspiration from the natural and cultural resources of the South Carolina state parks.

-These one-room cabins sleep four and include beds, a front porch, heating and air conditioning, indoor lights, electrical outlets and Wi-Fi service.
+The South Carolina State Park Service will provide the use of a Carolina Camper Cabin for a one-week period to selected participants.
+Camper Cabins are one-room cabins that sleep four and include beds, a front porch, heating and air conditioning, indoor lights, electrical outlets and Wi-Fi service.

 To add to the camping experience, there is no running water or restroom provided inside the camper cabins and cooking is not permitted inside the cabins.
 A water spigot, fire ring and grill are available outside of the cabins, and they are located only a short walk from restrooms and comfort stations.